Coast Guard Foundation steps in to help families impacted by a fire in Buxton

 She says the Coast Guard Foundation has been around for 50 years and they are there when members need it most.

-“We provide immediate assistance so you can go buy some clothes some food some comfort items, things you need now.” she said.
+“We provide immediate assistance so you can go buy some clothes some food some comfort items, things you need now,” she continued.

-Fyke says they know this isn’t a one-time offer for help, they know there will be long term needs.
+Fyke says they know this isn’t a one-time offer for help and the team knows there will be long-term needs.

 “We know that this isn’t fly in and fly out, we know well be here for the long haul, and we’ll continue to support Coast Guard members as they need it,” said Fyke.